 In 2013, following requests, I began taking on private clients.
-My clients are individuals, or individual businesses involved in the care and support of older people, who would like to have a detailed, one-to-one discussion with me about care and support for older people - either in general (for businesses), or about a particular individual or situation.
+My clients are mostly individuals; but sometimes I'm approached by individual businesses involved in the care and support of older people, who would like to have a detailed, one-to-one discussion with me about care and support for older people - either in general (for businesses), or about a particular individual or situation.

 Please do note: I can only tell you about the systems of care and support in the UK, with a particular emphasis on England.
 Disclaimer: Although the information I give often explains how different parts of the law around health, care and support might affect you, it's not legal advice; and although I will explain in detail about the means-test and other aspects of paying for care, I'm not able to advise on what you might do about your finances.